springernature/vpat/nature.md

 <td>
 All first-party components in this product can be navigated by keyboard alone.
 Complex elements like flyout menus can be exited with the <kbd>esc</kbd> key.
 We also provide skip links for bypassing repetitive navigation elements.
 <br><br>
-Third party advertising scripts may inject content that cannot be interacted with easily or at all by keyboard.
+Third-party advertising scripts may inject content that cannot be interacted with easily or at all by keyboard.
-<br><br>
-Other types of third party content such as JavaScript-based file viewers (e.g. Figshare), commenting systems (e.g. Disqus), or customer services widgets may be difficult to use with keyboard alone.
-When we become aware of deficiencies, we contact third party suppliers to request repairs.
-Additionally, where possible, we aim to provide equivalent alternatives to problematic content.
 </td>
 </tr>
 <tr valign="top">